dieharders/ai-menu-generator/INFO.md

 - ❌ Implement react toast for UI messages.

   - Show a loading menu (in center view) after clicking "generate".
 Hide all other UI and only display progress in toast.

-Provide a "cancel" button to back out to home page and cancel all outgoing requests.
+  - Provide a "cancel" button to back out to home page and cancel all outgoing requests.

+  - Generate button doesnt have access to file input if its hidden...save value on page level

 - ❌ Commit some default menu data (min 3) and provide links in a pulldown button.